Atom-Learning/components/README.md

-# Atom Learning Component library
+---
+title: Introduction
+description: This package is one part of the Atom Learning design system.
+category: Overview
+priority: 1
+---

 ![badge](https://github.com/Atom-Learning/components/workflows/CI/badge.svg)

 This package is one part of the Atom Learning design system.

 ## Getting started

 Clone the repo

 ```
 git clone git@github.com:Atom-Learning/components.git
 ```

 Install dependencies

 ```
 yarn install
 ```

 **Before starting to develop on this project, please consider the following:**

 - Read the [contribution guide](CONTRIBUTING.md)
 - Read the [versioning section](#versioning)
 - Read the [accessibility section](#accessibility)
 - Check that the `pre-commit` hooks work before pushing into a branch
 - Always commit your changes to a branch and request a code review by raising a PR.
 - Always include tests for the changes introduced

 ## Available yarn scripts

 - `dev`: Starts the libary for development
 - `build:lib`: Builds the library and populates the `dist` folder
 - `build:docs`: Builds the documentation and exports it to be consumed by the `documentation` project
 - `clean`: Deletes the `dist` folder to ensure a clean build